 Purrsonally I consider myself ageless, but I suppose other cats reach the time in their lives when they become a little less spry.
 A cat qualifies as a senior if they are 8 years or older (in human years).
 If you’re curious about how old a cat is in cat years, a two year old cat is about the same as a 24 year old human.
 From there, every year your cat ages equals 4 human years.
 While modern veterinary medicine and lifestyles have helped me and my feline brethren live longer than we ever have, very few cats will cross the age line from senior to ancient.

 Apparently, the oldest cat that ever lived—among others—was a lovely feline named Creme Puff, who passed away in 2005.
 She lived to be 38!
 Me-wow!
 If I live to be that age, I’d better get a purrty big feast!

-While borderline immortality is an impressive feat for a cat, most of us who live indoors only will be around for an average of 12-16 years and over.
+While borderline immortality is an impressive feat for a cat, most of us who live indoors only will be around for an average of 12-16 years and sometimes even 18-20 years.
 Those of us who are kept outdoors or left outside unsupervised are less likely to live as long…figure 4-8 years on average.